 What Is Oat Milk?

 Before we get into the nitty-gritty, let’s talk quickly about what oat milk is.
-Oat milk is a milk alternative made from steel-cut oats soaked in water, put through a blender, and then strained.
+Oat milk is an alternative made from steel-cut oats soaked in water, put through a blender, and then strained.

 The result is plant-based milk that is creamier in texture than almond milk or soy milk.
 It tastes similar to dairy milk but with a subtle sweetness to it.
-It tastes great with your morning cup of hot coffee or a bowl of cereal.
+It tastes great with your morning cup of hot coffee or cereal.
 If you are not a fan of oatmeal, do not worry.
-Oat milk has a subtle oat-y taste but does not have an overwhelming “oat” taste.
+Oat milk has a subtle oat-y taste but not an overwhelming “oat” taste.

 Oat milk bought from the grocery store slightly differs from homemade oat milk.
 Most of the healthy benefits of oats are in the “pulp” of the oats rather than the milk byproduct.
-The “milk” still has some nutrients, but not all of them.
+The “milk” still has some nutrients, but not all.
 So, many manufacturers will add vitamins and nutrients back into the oat milk before shipping them to stores.

 Thanks to the rise of dairy-free milk, oat milk isn’t just a replacement for regular cow’s milk.
 There are plenty of oat milk varieties that can replace many dairy products.
 From ice cream to chocolate milk to coffee creamer, there are so many options out there.